gitHiele/purify-s-engine/README.md

 * Upload in Chrome Webstore (In progress)
 * Change the placeholder icon to something better :D

+## Installation:
+Right now the only way to add this extension to chrome is to;
+* Under, chrome://extensions
+* Turn on developer mode,
+* Press load unpacked, select the folder Purified SEngine, and press Select Folder and it should say succesfully installed!

 ## Contact:

 For any privacy concerns, suggestions or issues with regards to my extension, email directly @ hieledeveloper@gmail.com